 Moscow wants to protect a key naval facility which it leases at the Syrian port of Tartous, which serves as Russia's sole Mediterranean base for its Black Sea fleet, and has forces at an air base in Latakia, President Assad's Shia Alawite heartland.

-In September 2015 Russia began launching air strikes against rebels, saying so-called Islamic State (IS) and "all terrorists" were targets.
+In September 2015 Russia began launching air strikes against rebels, saying the so-called Islamic State (IS) and "all terrorists" were targets.
 However, Western-backed groups were reported to have been hit.

 President Vladimir Putin has though said that only a political solution can end the conflict.